Josefino/RasACam/README.md

 ./foc.sh x, where x is equal to 0 at full resolution, or 1, for ROI 0.25x.

 Example:
-./foc.sh 0 is a standard FOV resolution of 640x480 pix ./foc.sh 1 is a 1/4 standard FOV of the camera from the center of the field.
+./foc.sh 0 is a standard FOV resolution of 640x480 pix video in VLC ./foc.sh 1 is a 1/4 standard FOV of the camera from the center of the field.

-2. To take pictures of the sky, first start the program ./als (found in folder als-xxx), where we set the necessary parameters and start alignment
+2. To take pictures of the sky, first start the program ./als (found in folder "als"), where we set the necessary parameters and start alignment

-3. Now run the script ./pichr x y for JPEG, or ./picraw.sh x y for RAW, where x is the number of exposures and y is the duration of the exposure in seconds.
+3. Now run the script ./pichr x y for JPEG format, or ./picraw.sh x y for RAW format, where x is the number of exposures and y is the duration of the exposure in seconds.

 Example: